alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 If Species+ says the animal is banned, you can't export the product.
 There aren't any exceptions to this rule.

+You don’t need any special documents if your goods are antiques processed before 1947.

 $CTA
 [Check with APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-bristol) if you’re exporting elephant ivory, rhino horn, tigers and their parts and derivatives, bear bile, bear paws and gallbladders, and eggs of native British birds.
 You could be fined or imprisoned for up to 7 years if you break the rules.
 $CTA